onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-resource-via-api.md

 }
 ```

-All new resources will automatically get added to the root group.
+Due to hierarchical nature of resources all new resources will automatically get added to the root group (so they can be assigned to other groups later).

 ## Example request using curl